 Pittsburgh, PA 15217

-Enjoy a program of short selections from The Ring and other light operatic offerings, presented by Jane Eaglen and guest artists Ryan Milstead and Emily Hopkins.
-Master of Ceremonies Brian Edward (host of 'Burgh Vivant) will present an array of tempting packages in the silent and live auctions.
-After dinner, dance the night away to the sounds of Miguel Sague III & Guaracha.
+Those in attendance enjoyed a program of short selections from The Ring and other light operatic offerings, presented by guest artists Jeremy Galyon, Ryan Milstead, and Emily Hopkins.
+Master of Ceremonies Brian Edward (host of 'Burgh Vivant) presented an array of tempting packages in the silent and live auctions.
+After dinner, guests danced the night away to the sounds of Miguel Sague III & Guaracha.

 Dining with the Gods